bramley/phplist-plugin-common/README.md

 ## Version history ##

     version         Description
-    3.35.3+20260516 Allow grouping of lists by category 3.35.2+20251110 Add method to run a query and return the result 3.35.1+20250909 Handle failure to open a log file
+    3.35.4+20260517 Add setting to order list categories alphabetically or by position 3.35.3+20260516 Allow grouping of lists by category 3.35.2+20251110 Add method to run a query and return the result 3.35.1+20250909 Handle failure to open a log file